 The technique demonstrated how different people observe and feel differently when interpreting an artwork and that this understanding could also be applied to how people may react differently to situations concerning their health.

 Caption: Student representatives Thomas Mahoney, Scott Santarossa, Zeidri Rasmussen, Jim Rae by the pearly white of the moon (Artist: Kevin Robertson).

 Dr Bartle, who returned to UWA this year after working for the University of Queensland Dental School, discussed how health humanities can be relevant to the practice of dentistry and dental education.

 “While drawing and sculpture has long been used in the study of anatomy, humanities can enhance more intangible skills and values such as cultural competence, professionalism and ethics, while also contributing to practical skills such as history taking,” Dr Bartle said.

-The event also celebrated a milestone in the plans to transform the Operative Technique (Optech) laboratory, part of the Oral Health Centre, into a Clinical Skills Simulation Laboratory, with advanced new equipment and expanded workstation numbers.
+The event also celebrated a milestone in the plans to transform the 20 year old Operative Technique (Optech) laboratory, part of the Oral Health Centre, into a Clinical Skills Simulation Laboratory, with advanced new equipment and expanded workstation numbers.

 The Oral Health Centre of WA plays a vital role in preparing the dental professionals of the future, as well as serving patients in need under state government treatment subsidy programs.